leetvr/hy/docs/source/tutorial/getting-started.rst

 ===============

-To demonstrate all the basic features of Hytopia, we’re going to build a game of Capture The Crab (you can capture a Flag, or even something else, if you’d prefer).
-The idea is simple: you, or another member of your team, need to grab the other team’s Crab and get it back to your base, before the other team does the same to you.
+To demonstrate all the basic features of Hytopia, we’re going to build a game of Capture The Flag (you can capture a Flag, or even something else, if you’d prefer).
+The idea is simple: you, or another member of your team, need to grab the other team’s Flag and get it back to your base, before the other team does the same to you.

 You’ll see how Hytopia lets you combine simple primitives to quickly build a